Detecting Structural Shifts in Multivariate Hawkes Processes with Fr\'echet Statistics: Abstract

 \section{Abstract}

-This paper proposes a new approach for change point detection in causal networks of multivariate Hawkes processes using Fréchet statistics.
-Our method splits the point process into overlapping windows, estimates kernel matrices in each window, and reconstructs the signed Laplacians by treating the kernel matrices as the adjacency matrices of the causal network.
-We demonstrate the effectiveness of our method through experiments on both simulated and real-world cryptocurrency datasets.
+This paper proposes a new approach for change point detection in multivariate Hawkes processes using Fréchet statistic of a network.
+The method splits the point process into overlapping windows, estimates kernel matrices in each window, and reconstructs the signed Laplacians by treating the kernel matrices as the adjacency matrices of the causal network.
+We demonstrate the effectiveness of our method through experiments on both simulated and cryptocurrency datasets.
 Our results show that our method is capable of accurately detecting and characterizing changes in the causal structure of multivariate Hawkes processes, and may have potential applications in fields such as finance and neuroscience.
 The proposed method is an extension of previous work on Fréchet statistics in point process settings and represents an important contribution to the field of change point detection in multivariate point processes.